 pkg clean command is used to clear the .deb package cache.

-pkg files command shows all files installed by packages, which is useful for determining whether a particular package will be necessary in the near future.
+pkg files command shows all files installed by packages, which is useful for determining whether a particular package will be necessary soon.

-pkg list-all command is used to list all packages available in repositories instead of specific ones.
+pkg list-all command lists all packages available in repositories instead of specific ones.

 pkg show command used to show basic data such as dependencies and imports.